If you want to teach English online, good for you! There is a vast and still growing job market for it.

 Or maybe you just really like Japanese culture and want to understand their customs better through communication with locals.
 The point is – there’s a world of opportunity out there!

 I hope this article helped you set your foot in the world of online ESL teaching.
-If you have any questions or want to share your own experiences, let’s get in touch in the comment box!
+If you have questions or want to share your own experiences, let’s get in touch!